Big Brother VIP (Australian TV series)

-Big Brother VIP is a spin-off series of the Australian version of the Dutch reality television franchise Big Brother.
-The series was announced on 30 March 2021 and is hosted by Sonia Kruger.
+Big Brother VIP was a spin-off series of the Australian version of the Dutch reality television franchise Big Brother.
+The series was announced on 30 March 2021 and was hosted by Sonia Kruger.
 The series premiered on 1 November 2021.

-This season revolves around 12 celebrities living in a house together with no communication with the outside world as they compete for $100,000 charity prize.
+This season revolved around 12 celebrities living in a house together with no communication with the outside world as they competed for $100,000 charity prize.
 They were constantly filmed during their time in the house and were not permitted to communicate with those filming them.
-The format of the series is the same as the current civilian version with emphasis on competition and gameplay.
-The celebrity housemates will now compete in challenges for power and safety before voting each other out of the house.
+The format of the series was the same as the Channel 7 civilian version, with the format emphasising competition and gameplay.
+The celebrity housemates competed in challenges for power and safety before voting each other out of the house.
 When only three housemates remained, the Australian public voted to decide which finalist would win the game and win the grand prize for their nominated charity.

 History

 The first celebrity edition, titled Celebrity Big Brother, aired on Network Ten in 2002 and was won by Dylan Lewis.
 No further celebrity editions were commissioned before the entire franchise was axed by the network in 2008.

-In 2011 it was confirmed that the Big Brother franchise would be revived by Nine Network.
+In 2011, it was confirmed that the Big Brother franchise would be revived by Nine Network.
 Following the conclusion of the 2014 civilian season, rumours had begun circulating that Nine were looking at reviving the Celebrity Big Brother edition of the show for broadcast in 2015 which were later confirmed by host Sonia Kruger.
 By July 2015, it was reported that the fourth season of The Celebrity Apprentice Australia had replaced the proposed Celebrity Big Brother revival.
 While it was also said it was possible something could happen the following year in 2016, nothing ever eventuated and the 2014 season became the last season of the franchise to air on Nine.